mywristbands/puptinder/Sprint_Planning_Meeting_1.md

 ### Tammy Lee

-What I plan to do:
+What I plan to do: Research most appropriate API to abstract away in-app messaging.

 ### Hajra Mobashar